Brothel: United States

 Some madams, often former prostitutes themselves, rose to become independently wealthy.
 One was Mary Ann Hall of Arlington, Virginia.
 Clearly attractive and a good businesswoman, Mary Ann purchased a lot and built a brick house.
 That would be the location of an upscale brothel for another 40 years, sitting right at the foot of Capitol Hill.
-Her brothel was very lucrative, and Mary Ann was able to buy multiple slaves and a summer home.
+Her brothel was very lucrative, and Mary Ann was able to buy multiple enslaved people and a summer home.
 She was responsible for the behavior of her prostitutes, which could prove challenging since drug abuse was common.
 A large focus for madams was keeping their business transactions discreet and staying on the good side of the law, which they did by contributing money to charitable organizations, schools, and churches.

 Despite those efforts, much of the profit still went to legal fines and fees, since prostitution was largely illegal.
 Timely payment of these fines could guarantee a madam that her business could continue without fear of being shut down, usually.
 Brothels were expected to pay significantly higher rent than other tenants.
 Another upscale bordello was the Big Brick in Charleston, South Carolina, built and operated by Grace Peixotto, the daughter of the Rev. Solomon Cohen Peixotto, and the madam of the most infamous brothel in the history of the city.

 A madam stayed involved in her business.
 Running a house with so many in it required skill.
 A brothel required the purchase of regular food and food preparation.
 A madam had to monitor the cleanliness of the brothel, including the sheets, which had to be changed several times in an evening, and a stock of wines and liquors for clientele.
 She was the boss of the brothel and so a madam fired and hired servants, maids, and prostitutes.
 New faces in the brothel were desired by patrons and so madams had to find new women to recruit.
 Sometimes, that meant taking in a less-than-desired woman but one with youth and good looks.
 The "new" prostitute received training, cosmetics, and clothes from the madam.
 A prostitute from Kansas City is recorded as saying that she is no match for the "proper" behavior and dress required for the famous Ice Palace in Chicago.

 Disorderly houses or any other dwelling used for purposes of selling sex or other lewd acts in the early 20th century were illegal with a few exceptions: the states of Arkansas, Kentucky, Louisiana, New Mexico, and South Carolina.
 Penalties could range from $1,000 and time in jail to much smaller fines.